PM-Abhishek/SEED-SOWING-BOT-DESIGN/Gathering-Pertinent-Information.md

    https://www.youtube.com/watch?v=hruV3G-beWs[7]
-2. Lego Mindstorm EV3 robot-Auto Plougher and Seed Sower. https://www.youtube.com/watch?v=L0fIRlOt9bY[8]

-   Components used-
-* Lego Mindstorms NXT-Lego Mindstorms NXT is a programmable robotics kit released by Lego in July 2006, replacing the first-generation LEGO Mindstorms kit.The kit consists of 577 pieces, including: 3 servo motors, 4 sensors (ultrasonic, sound, touch, and light), 7 connection cables, a USB interface cable, and the NXT Intelligent Brick.
-The kit also includes NXT-G, a graphical programming environment that enables the creation and downloading of programs to the NXT.
-The software also has instructions for 4 robots; Alpha-Rex (a humanoid),Tri-Bot (a car), Robo-Arm T-56 (a robotic arm), and Spike (a scorpion).
-* NXT Intelligent Brick-The Intelligent Brick is the "brain" of a Mindstorms machine.
+2. Lego Mindstorm EV3 robot-Auto Plougher and Seed Sower. https://www.youtube.com/watch?v=L0fIRlOt9bY[8] Description:Lego Mindstorms NXT-Lego Mindstorms NXT is a programmable robotics kit released by Lego in July 2006, replacing the first-generation LEGO Mindstorms kit.The kit consists of 577 pieces, including: 3 servo motors, 4 sensors (ultrasonic, sound, touch, and light), 7 connection cables, a USB interface cable, and the NXT Intelligent Brick.The Intelligent Brick is the "brain" of a Mindstorms machine.
 It lets the robot autonomously perform different operations.[9]
-* Servo motor-A servo motor is an electrical device which can push or rotate an object with great precision.
-If you want to rotate and object at some specific angles or distance, then you use servo motor.
-It is just made up of simple motor which run through servo mechanism.
-If motor is used is DC powered then it is called DC servo motor, and if it is AC powered motor then it is called AC servo motor.[10]

 ***
 3. Agricultural robot designed for seeding mechanism- https://iopscience.iop.org/article/10.1088/1757-899X/197/1/012043/pdf[11]